 - The voice controls allow you to keep your hands on the wheel

 - Users enjoy Lifetime Maps for both the USA and Canada at no additional cost

 - The screen is five inches and is rather small when compared to other GPS units

 Garmin RV 770 NA LMT-S

 In addition to Bluetooth, this Garmin GPS has access to live traffic updates, weather, and even suggests attractions and RV parks along the way.
-The built-in WiFi is also a plus to easily download map and software updates.
+The built-in WiFi is also a plus for easily downloading maps and software updates.
 We also really liked the resolution on the display – it is super clear and gives you a great side-by-side view (pictured here) that can help you drive your rig with confidence.

-Overall, if you’re looking for a RV GPS unit with all the bells and whistles, this Garmin RV GPS might be a good option for you.
+Overall, if you’re looking for an RV GPS unit with all the bells and whistles, this Garmin RV GPS might be a good option for you.

 - Hands-free capabilities via Bluetooth